anhaidgroup/py_stringmatching/docs/index.rst

 User Manual for py_stringmatching
 =================================

-This document shows the users how to install and use the package.
-To contribute to or further develop the package, see the `project website <https://sites.google.com/site/anhaidgroup/projects/py_stringmatching>`_, section "For Contributors and Developers".
+This document explains how to install, use, and contribute to the package.

 Contents
 ========